mongodb/docs/source/includes/fact-auto-expand-storage.rst

   expansion enabled.
 For details on how |service| handles reaching database storage limits, refer to the :ref:`FAQ page
   <faq-storage limit>`.

+  To enable this feature, check the box marked :guilabel:`Auto-expand storage when disk usage reaches 90%`.

   .. note::